 The Different Types of Landforms

-Earth's topography is made up of many different types of landforms. ...
-After the region dried up, it left dry lake beds...
+Earth’s topography is made up of many different types of landforms.
+While the planet is covered primarily with water, the three major...